meshcloud/collie-hub/kit/azure/landingzones/sandbox/README.md

 ---
-name: Azure Landing Zone "sandbox"
+name: Azure Landing Zone "Sandbox"
 summary: |
   A sandbox landing zone in Azure is essentially a controlled and isolated space where users can deploy and test various resources, applications, and configurations without affecting the production environment.